HewlettPackard/dc-rl/docs/_sources/usage/index.rst.txt

 Workload data
 -------------

 This dataset provides hourly IT workload information.
 The default weather data in DCRL-Green was obtained from the Alibaba open source database :cite:p:`alibaba2018`.
-Users can upload IT workload dataset of choice in the repository, under :code:`dc-rl/data/Workload` and use the argument :code:`"workload_file"` to specify the filename.
+Users can upload IT workload dataset of choice in the repository, under :code:`dc-rl/data/Workload` and use the variable :code:`"workload_file"` to specify the filename.

 .. note::
    Workload dataset should be saved in .csv format